Fairlife

-Fairlife, stylized as fa!rlife, is an American brand of ultra-filtered milk distributed in Canada, China and the United States by The Coca-Cola Company.
+Fairlife, stylized as fa!rlife, is an American brand of ultra-filtered milk distributed by The Coca-Cola Company.
 In the United States, the milk comes in five flavors: reduced fat, chocolate, strawberry, fat-free, and whole milk.

-Fairlife LLC is wholly owned by The Coca-Cola Company.
-The Coca-Cola Company initially owned a 42.5% stake in Fairlife LLC, and acquired the remaining 57.5% equity stake in January 2020.
-Fairlife is headquartered in Chicago, Illinois, rather than in Coca-Cola's main headquarters in Atlanta, Georgia.

 History

 In 2012, Fairlife, LLC was formed when Select Milk Producers entered into a partnership with The Coca-Cola Company.
 The brand first appeared in Minnesota, where it launched in February 2014.

 In November 2014, an advertising campaign for the brand featuring pin-up girls covered in milk, with the taglines on the ads claiming the milk contained "50% more protein & calcium," was launched in the brand's Minneapolis and Denver test markets.
 Business Insider reported that some Twitter users criticized the advertisements.
 Laura Bates of The Guardian criticized the ads, claiming they sexualized women for commercial purposes and noting, "seeing these images of women’s bodies being used, once again, to advertise an unrelated consumer product ('Drink what she’s wearing') is a tedious reminder that when it comes to the objectification of women in advertising, we seem to be slipping backward instead of moving forward."
 Chris Plante of The Verge commented, "at worst the ad is selling consumers on the idea of drinking ultra-filtered milk off an ultra-sexualized woman, and at worst it's selling you 2% part milk.
 The remaining Fairlife ads are equal parts awkward and demeaning."
 Plante, however, adds,"otherwise Fairlife has honed its pitch as a healthy, natural dairy product," mentioning the brand's marketing sheet.

 Later, in February 2015, the Coca-Cola Company officially launched Fairlife, and began to distribute the milk across the United States.
 Fairlife is marketed as an ultra-filtered milk, as well as "a dairy option that is sourced from sustainable family farms."

-In November 2015, Fairlife added its fa!rlife YUP! brand to its lineup, which was marketed to "tweens" and young adults.
-It currently comes in four all-natural flavors, including Rich Chocolate, Smooth Vanilla, Very Strawberry and Dairy ‘Licious.
-It's marketed as having 25% less sugar "compared to regular low-fat chocolate milk".

 In January 2020, the company added a range of coffee creamers to its lineup with four flavor options: regular, Hazelnut, Vanilla and Caramel.
 Later, in July 2020, Fairlife added ice cream to its lineup, with seven flavor options: vanilla, chocolate, cookies & cream, chocolate peanut butter, double fudge brownie, java chip and mint chip.
 The brand claims that each flavor will have between eight and nine grams of protein and 40% less sugar than traditional ice cream.